lcrespom/Modulator/README.md

 		- Full synth as a reusable module (long term)
 		- Ring modulation using a gain node where the gain is controlled by an oscillator (low: it can be implemented using an LFO controlling a gain).
-		- Drumkit with 1 sample per note, ideal for rythm tracks
+		- Soundbank: multiple samples, one sample per note, ideal for rythm tracks
 	- Navbar with:
 		- Synth button
 		- Tracker button showing "not available yet"